-To pair a Bluetooth logging switch, first ensure that the HD2 unit is fully powered on.
+To pair a Bluetooth logging switch, you must first make sure that the HD2 unit is fully powered on.

-- If no other Bluetooth start/stop logging switch is paired with the HD2 and the unit is running Firmware Version V1.3.72 or later, the switch will automatically connect to the unit when turned on.
+If no other Bluetooth start/stop logging switch is paired with the HD2 and the unit is running Firmware Version V1.3.72 or later, the switch will automatically connect to the unit when you turn it on.

 - Once connected, the Bluetooth Record LED will flash green slowly (roughly once every three seconds).
 You can now start/stop recordings and event mark files at the touch of a button.

-If for some reason the Bluetooth switch does not automatically connect with the unit, a pairing file can be installed on to the HD2 using the method below:
+If, for some reason, the Bluetooth switch does not automatically connect with the unit, you can install a pairing file onto the HD2 by using the following steps:

-- Once the scene has loaded, remove the card and insert the SD card provided with the switch*.
+- Once the scene has loaded, remove the SD card from the HD2 unit and insert the SD card provided with the switch*.

 - Within a few seconds, the HD2 will beep and the OK light will slowly flash orange.

-- Remove the SD card provided with the switch and reinsert the SD card used for recording.
+- Remove the SD card for the Bluetooth Switch and insert the SD card you are using for your recording.

 Bluetooth logging buttons purchased before the release of Firmware version 1.2.45 (prior to October '16) would not have been supplied with an SD card and will require a pairing file, obtainable from Racelogic, when upgrading to Firmware version 1.2.45 or later.
 To do this, please remove the rear cover of the Bluetooth switch, on the inside of the rear cover you should then see a 12 digit code written on a silver sticker (MAC Code), as seen below:

-Please email this code along with a request for a Bluetooth switch pairing file to email@example.com or give us a call and we can quickly and easily make a file and send this via email.
+Please email this code, along with a request for a Bluetooth switch pairing file, to email@example.com or give us a call.
+We can create a file and send this to you via email.

-The pairing file is deleted from the card once installed onto VBOX Video HD2, we suggest you back up a copy before loading into the unit, in case for any reason you need to re-pair the Bluetooth switch.
-Should you not have a backup and require a new file to pair, please contact firstname.lastname@example.org.
+Note: The pairing file will be deleted from the card once it has been installed onto the VBOX Video HD2 unit.
+We recommend that you back up a copy of the pairing file before you load it into the unit, in case you need to re-pair the Bluetooth switch at a later date.
+If you require a new pairing file for any reason, contact firstname.lastname@example.org.

-To un-pair an HD2 unit with a specific Bluetooth logging switch, press and hold both buttons on the logging switch until both LEDs show orange.
+To un-pair an HD2 unit and a specific Bluetooth logging switch, you must press and hold both buttons on the logging switch until both LEDs light orange.

 Bluetooth button operation

-Once pairing has been successful, the Bluetooth button will control the logging of the connected HD2.
+Once the switch and HD2 unit have paired, the Bluetooth button will control the logging on the connected HD2.

-Pressing 'RECORD' on the Bluetooth button should always act as a manual override to control the logging of the HD2, in exactly the same way as pressing the button on the front panel of the HD2 box itself.
+Pressing RECORD on the Bluetooth Switch should always act as a manual override to control the logging of the HD2, in exactly the same way as pressing the button on the front panel of the HD2 unit itself.

-- If the paired HD2 has no logging media fitted, and the manual logging control is activated, the RECORD LED on the Bluetooth button will flash red regularly.
+- If the paired HD2 has no logging media inserted, and the manual logging control is activated, the RECORD LED on the Bluetooth button will flash red.

 HD2 unit recording